Clicking the button will redirect you to Heroku. Either sign up or log into your account and then create a name for your new Library installation.

 Paste the contents of your service account JSON file into the

 GOOGLE_APPLICATION_JSON field, keeping a copy of the file in a secure location.
+We recommend using a password manager like LastPass to keep your credentials secure and accessible.
 (If you haven’t completed the service account creation step, you’ll need to do that to generate this file)

 You'll use your OAuth client to set the